-I took my severed hand and crept into my parents bedroom.
-I turned left into the master bath.
+I took my severed hand and crept into my parents bedroom and turned left into the master bath.
 I lifted the toilet seat and placed the hand on the edge, palm down, fingers pointing out.
-I closed the lid of the toilet, securing the hand in place.
+Then I closed the lid of the toilet, securing the hand in place.
 I stepped back to admire my handiwork.

 I woke the next morning and went downstairs to accept my birthright and ascend my throne.